chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/commoner.md

 aliases: ["Commoner"]
 ---
 # Commoner
 *Source: Monster Manual p.
-345, Lost Mine of Phandelver, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+345, Lost Mine of Phandelver, Tales from the Yawning Portal, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Commoners include peasants, serfs, slaves, servants, pilgrims, merchants, artisans, and hermits.